 Your Exit Interview

-An exit interview is a meeting between an employee who is leaving a company and their manager or supervisor.
-A final interview allows the employee to give feedback on their time at the company and discuss their future plans.
+An exit interview is a meeting between an employee leaving a company and their manager or supervisor.
+It is a final interview in which the employee gives feedback on their time at the company and discusses their future plans.

-Employers often collect information about why an employee is leaving as well.
-This helps improve the organization’s retention rates going forward.
+Employers often collect information about why an employee is leaving, which helps improve the organisation’s retention rates going forward.
+During the exit interview, it is important to discuss your final pay and ensure that all entitlements are settled.

 Employees typically have a notice period of two weeks or more before they leave their job.
-This gives ample time for scheduling the exit interview with their manager.
-In some cases, the employer will have the employee complete an exit questionnaire instead of having a one-on-one meeting.
+This gives ample time to schedule the exit interview with their manager.
+Sometimes, the employer will have the employee complete an exit questionnaire instead of having a one-on-one meeting.

 Check-in With Human Resources

-As the last step, check in with HR in your final week to tie up any loose ends.
-Make sure that there are no administrative tasks to complete and that your last paycheck is in order.
-Return any company property and finalize any outstanding benefits such as paid annual leave.
+As the last step, check in with HR in your final week to tie up loose ends.
+If the employer agrees, you may be able to take paid leave or cease working early, affecting your final pay and entitlements.
+Ensure there are no administrative tasks to complete and that your last paycheck is in order.
+Return any company property and finalise outstanding benefits such as paid annual leave.

 Conclusion

-Don’t make the mistake of quitting your job without the proper notice period and resignation etiquette.
+Don’t quit your job without the proper notice period and resignation etiquette.
 Keep those bridges to your future intact.

-Because you’ve resigned in the right way, you’re more likely to enjoy your final days at your current job.
-You’ll also have someone willing to give you a good reference going forward.
+Because you’ve resigned correctly, you’re more likely to enjoy your final days at your current job.
+Adhering to the required notice period ensures a smooth transition and maintains professional relationships.
+You’ll also have someone willing to give you a good reference.

 Leave your employer with a good impression and ensure you are on good terms.
 Who knows, your coworkers might even throw you a going away party.
 Good luck!